-2020 appears to have started out with typical visitation during the first few months of the year (January, February, March).
+Year 2020 started out with typical visitation during the first few months of the year.
 However, visitation during the early months of the COVID pandemic (April, May, June) was at unprecedented levels.
 Later in 2020 (August and September), several preserves were closed due to fires, poor air quality, high heat, and/or red flag events that resulted in a steep reduction in visitation.
 The number of visitors began to climb again in October 2020 and leveled off until a small surge in April and May 2021.
-This surge was not unexpected, since this is the time of the mildest weather and usually experiences increased numbers.
+This surge was not unexpected, since this is the time of the mildest weather and usually experiences increased activity.
 Visitation during the latter half of 2021 slowly declined, with small increases in July and November.
-Note that in 2021 there were no closures or restrictions to preserve access, as was the case in 2020.
+Note that in 2021 there were no closures or restrictions to preserve access, as was the case in 2020 and 2022.
+The estimated total number of visitors in 2022 declined 17% compared to 2020 numbers and decreased 8% from 2021.
+Standard seasonal variations are observed throughout 2022, with the exception of the impact of severe heat conditions evident in September on Chart 1.